 If you are a windows user, moving to Linux can be hard since you will not be able to use your favorite Windows apps any longer.
 Even though there are equivalent apps in the Linux world, users tend to get back to Windows.
 This is usually due to one of the following 2 reasons

 - Coming to the Linux ecosystem for the first time and changing their entire workday around the Linux OS was already a lot for the beginner level user to handle and learning to work with new apps that they aren’t familiar with can make the entire process too much for them to handle.

 - They could not find any worthy alternatives for the important applications that the users have used in Windows.
 Let’s face it, Linux does not come with support for productivity apps like MS Office, Adobe Suite of tools, and a bunch of other tools!

 The Linux developers noticed this trend of users jumping back to their old OSes and not giving Linux more time to get used to and wanted to do something about it.
 Hence they came up with something called WINE which will help you run your favorite Windows apps on Linux.

 How WINE works: An Analogy!

-WINE stands for WINdows Emulator.
+WINE stands for Wine Is Not an Emulator.
 WINE creates a virtual environment for the windows app to run in so that these windows apps actually think they are running on a Windows machine.
 In the background WINE is translating all of their Operating System communication from the language understood by the Windows Operating System to the language that is understood by the Linux Operating System.
 By “language” here I don’t mean computer languages like C or Java, but rather the API specifications and system calls.

 For example consider this simple analogy.
 Say an app wants to use the WiFi hardware functionality.
 To use WiFi in the Windows scenario let’s assume that the apps need to say